pchrszon/ec-closet-support/README.md

    whether the provided data is consistent over all entries.

-Finally, download the conference data (in Excel format) in Easy Chair by selecting "Premium" and then "Conference data download" from the menu.
+Finally, download the conference data (in Excel format) in EasyChair by selecting "Premium" and then "Conference data download" from the menu.
 You may now send off the conference data Excel file, the `subreviewers.xlsx` file, and the `assignment.xlsx` file for CoI checking using CLOSET.